marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Nesting**: Putting a program structure inside another program structure.
 Pretty well anything can be nested in programming, including function calls, if statements, loops etc. Nesting takes two forms in Python.
 Nesting within expressions - e.g. `float(input("hello"))` – consists of brackets within brackets (innermost always happens first).
 Nesting of control structures (if, while etc.) is done using indentation.
 Most languages encourage this indentation for readability, but in in Python it is mandatory.

+**Numpy**: Short for Numerical Python – a 3rd party module very widely used in numerical and scientific applications – although it’s NOT part of core python, you are likely to use it in a lot of programs.
+The most important thing it provides is a high-performance array class which supports vectorization – see Array above – but there are many useful functions as well.
+Numpy is meant to be pronounced to rhyme with ‘pie’, not with ‘pea’.
+I may ignore this though!

 **Object**: An instance of a Class.
 The distinction between objects and classes in Python can be confusing and is a little blurry because of some esoteric aspects of the language design (if you Google this you will find some people telling you that classes are also objects in Python, which though true is very unhelpful).
 For the purposes of this course, think of a class as a particular type of data together with some functions designed to work on that data.
 The functions are properly called methods when they are attached to a class, but they are still functions – they use brackets, have arguments, and return values.
 The str class in Python is a good example of a class – it stores text (obviously), and provides many methods that do things to that text (capitalize(), upper(), lower(), etc.).
 An object is a particular instance of that class, so when you say `my_string = "hello"`, you have made an object – an instance of the str class.
 Classes can thus be thought of as blueprints for objects.
 See objects under syntax for more on objects in Python.

 **Pass**: See Function